Find out more about pre-workout side effects and how to avoid them for a better experience with your energy-boosting supplement.

 Pre-workout side effects are common, however if you know how to deal with them, it means you can still get the most out of the supplement, without cutting it out completely.

-While some of them are straight forward, like caffeine interrupting sleep, others, like prickly skin, might be a little more unexpected.
+While some of them are straight forward, like caffeine interrupting sleep, others, like prickly skin, might be a little more unexpected, but are still safe and can be handled by finding the right product for you.

-The key to staying safe when taking a pre-workout is to avoid high amounts of caffeine, do your research into the ingredients on the supplements label and avoid proprietary blends at all costs.
+The key to staying safe when aiming to avoid pre-workout side effects is to steer clear high amounts of caffeine (more than 200mg in one serving), do your research into the ingredients on the supplements label and avoid proprietary blends at all costs.
 These are blends many manufacturers use so they can add undisclosed ingredients to the formula.

 This is generally not a good practice, as it means you can’t guarantee what’s inside your supplement or how you’ll react to it.

-Once you’ve found a product that ticks all those boxes, you should have a more enjoyable experience with your pre-workout supplement.
+Once you’ve found a product that ticks all those boxes and has some good reviews to back it up, you should have a more enjoyable experience with your supplement, and avoid any annoying pre-workout side effects.

 [Related Article: Transparent Labs PreSeries Pre-Workout Review]